mayonez-here/Grid-Operations-Analytics/README.md

 - `submission.json` → Generated KPIs in required shape.
 - `index.html` → Static dashboard page.
 - `styles.css` → Custom styles.
-- `kpi_generator.py` → Python script to compute KPIs from dataset (not required in hosted version, used for submission.json).
+- `index.ipynb` → Jupyter script to compute KPIs from dataset (not required in hosted version, used for submission.json).

 ---